-Celebrating careers in the energy field in 2023
+Celebrating careers in the energy field

 Lineworkers, sure — that’s a given — but the diversity of employees at electric cooperatives goes way beyond them.